 Click here for our article on Doctors Opposing Circumcision.

 It's interesting that a British based website intended for a (presumably younger) British audience defines itself by the Imperial Standard of measurement.
 While the Imperial Standard is still widely accepted by older generations, Great Britain converted to the metric system in 1965, and British students are taught in centimeters.
 Apparently British intactivists are simply copying the intactofact that has been promoted by their American counterparts.

 John Geisheker; American Circumcision Facebook post; August 17, 2018

-Intactivists disingenuously compare the combined total area of the outer and inner surfaces of the foreskin to the surface area of just one side of a standard index card.
-If they were honest, either they would say that the foreskin measures 7 1/2 square inches (just the outer surface area to that of a standard index card; or they would say that 15 square inches is half the total area of a standard index card.
+Intactivists unfairly compare the combined total area of the outer and inner surfaces of the foreskin to the just one side of a standard index card.
+If they were honest, either they would compare only the outer surface area to that of a standard index card; or they would say that the foreskin is half the size of an index card.

 Stephen Moreton PhD; "The 15 square inches myth"; CircFacts.org; December 2016

 G Kigozi et al; "Foreskin surface area and HIV acquisition in Rakai, Uganda (size matters)"; AIDS; October 23, 2009.
 Moreton confirmed with the lead author that the figures are the sum of both the outer and inner surfaces.
 Godfrey Kigozi; email to Ronald Gray, Stephen Moreton, and Brian Morris; April 14, 2016.
 "We measured both inner and outer."

 A study in The Netherlands of eight male cadavers reported an average foreskin length of 15 cm2 (5.9 in2) and - when folded out - an average surface area of 46.7 cm2 (7.2 in2).
 PM Werker et al; "The prepuce free flap: dissection feasibility study and clinical application of a super-thin new flap"; Plastic and reconstructive surgery; September 1998